home>

 this poet is taking part in the poetry tREnD project

-She is the Poetry Society’s ‘Kent North West’ Stanza Rep, Vice-President of Shortlands Poetry Circle and an administrator for Second Light Network.
-She co-edited (with Dilys Wood) the pre-launch issue and Issues 1 to 4 of ARTEMISpoetry, a biannual journal devoted to women’s poetry, and is the designer and editor of Second Light’s website, Second Light Live.
+Anne is the founder of poetry p f and a provider of technical and administrative services to poets and poetry organisations.
+She is the Poetry Society’s ‘Kent North West’ Stanza Rep, President of the Shortlands Poetry Circle, and Administrator for Second Light Network.
 She was the visiting poet at a London care-centre for two and a half years.

-Following completion of an MA in Creative Writing at Sheffield Hallam University, she was selected for inclusion in the “Ten Hallam Poets” anthology (Mews Press 2005).
-In a review of the anthology in Poetry London (2006), Roddy Lumsden said “(her) tight poem ‘More’ is one of the best in the volume…”.
-Julia Darling said of the collection that it is “high voltage” and Don Paterson, that “TEN HALLAM POETS” represents one of the most astonishing constellations of poetic talent to have emerged in the last ten years – not just from the North, or from our Creative Writing programmes, but from the whole of the UK…”
+She has an MA (Dist) in Creative Writing from Sheffield Hallam University.
+In a review of the Ten Hallam Poets anthology (Mews Press 2005, eds Steven Earnshaw, E A Markham, Sean O’Brien), Roddy Lumsden said (Poetry London, 2006) that “[her] tight poem ‘More’ is one of the best in the volume”.
+Don Paterson, that “TEN HALLAM POETS represents one of the most astonishing constellations of poetic talent to have emerged in the last ten years … from the whole of the UK”.

 Anne Stewart’s poetry is characterised by a view of the world that is quizzical, appraising, unflinching yet non-judgemental: this is how things look from here, it says; take it or leave it.
 Her poems address, with the same deft lightness of touch, both uncomfortable truths about our time and the surreal in the everyday, achieving a rare consistency of expression without ever being predictable.